NVlabs/nvTorchCam/README.md

 python example_scripts/examples.py <example_name>
 ```

-Example results will be in directory "examples_output"
+Example results will be in the directory "examples_output".

-## Dependencies

-Tested with

-- torch                     2.2.1

-- nvdiffrast                0.3.1 (for cubemap operations)

-- plyfile                   1.0 (examples only)

-- imageio                   2.31.1 (examples only)

-- opencv-python             4.8.0.74 (examples and tests)

 ## References